Volumes jump at K E C International Ltd counter

-K E C International Ltd saw volume of 9.23 lakh shares by 10:47 IST on BSE, a 28.3 fold spurt over two-week average daily volume of 32594 shares
+K E C International Ltd witnessed volume of 150.79 lakh shares by 14:14 IST on NSE, a 37.02 times surge over two-week average daily volume of 4.07 lakh shares

-Adani Power Ltd, PVR Inox Ltd, R R Kabel Ltd, Delhivery Ltd are among the other stocks to see a surge in volumes on BSE today, 23 September 2025.
+R R Kabel Ltd, Tata Investment Corporation Ltd, Adani Power Ltd, Gujarat State Petronet Ltd are among the other stocks to see a surge in volumes on NSE today, 23 September 2025.

 Powered by Capital Market - Live News